 Applications are made online via the University of Galway Postgraduate Applications System.

 Requirements and Assessment

 A range of assessment methods are integrated and assessed throughout the programme.
 These include essays, projects, reports, presentations, case studies, computer games and 'away day' activities.
-A research project is also required.

 Normally a H2.1 degree (NFQ Level 8 or equivalent).
 However, candidates with a H2.2 honours degree and who have a minimum of 2 years relevant work experience, will also be considered.
 IELTS score of 6.5 or equivalent, if applicable.
 Similar to any modern work environment, we welcome diverse academic backgrounds to apply for the programme and believe your experience will enrich the diversity of what this programme offers.

 Recognition of Prior Learning (RPL)